- We cover the history of MRP and DRP and how these methods were developed and why MRP is the basis of DRP, and how both became absorbed into ERP.

-The diagram has a single output for planning which is the Master Schedule, which goes to the Materials Control process.
+The diagram has a single output for planning, the Master Schedule, which goes to the Materials Control process.

 The Impact of the Term MPS and the Perpetual Inventory System

 - It is a distinct term from MPS.
-This is explained in a previous article. (the term has also been confusing and incorrectly used by software vendors adding to the confusion on projects, which is described in this article).
+This is explained in a previous article. (the term has also been confusing and incorrectly used by software vendors adding to the confusion on projects described in this article).

 Robert Mitchel’s used the term “Prime Schedule Materials,” which is not a word in general usage today.
-It indicates that he is referring to the fact that the MPS he is describing is a subset of the overall product database – which is one of the four ways of restricting the planning run to create an MPS.
+It indicates that he refers to the fact that the MPS he is describing is a subset of the overall product database, one of the four ways of restricting the planning run to create an MPS.

 The Material Control Process as the Perpetual Inventory System

 At the time of this diagram, the MPS is sent to the materials control process.
-The material control process is made up of two primary components (which is off to the right of the diagram).
+The material control process comprises two primary components (which are off to the diagram’s right).
 One of them was “perpetual inventory.”
 This, of course, brings up the topic of the term perpetual inventory.
 Whatever happened to the term perpetual inventory?

-“Perpetual Inventory” pre-computerization term, which means how frequently the inventory position is updated (related loosely to how often stocking can be recalculated).
+“Perpetual Inventory” pre-computerization term means how frequently the inventory position is updated (related loosely to how often stocking can be recalculated).
 The description of perpetual inventory included in the diagram tells us quite a bit about how they accomplished perpetual inventory.

 “…Perpetual Inventory, maintained by means of credit and debit cards for every factor affecting the stores (i.e. stocks) balance-deliveries to and issues from stores; requisitions, requirements, production and purchase orders.
 So that at any time and for any component, balances may be struck off to show the stock dates of that component for the present and for any and all future periods.”